 In March 2011 the Australian Shorinjiryu Karatedo organisation re-established its own identity as an independent organisation, forming a school known as Shorinjiryu Koshinkai Karatedo.
 With over 3 decades of studying, preserving and developing Shorinjiryu Karatedo, and with direct learning from the two leading students of the founder, Hanshi Masayuki Hisataka and Hanshi Shunji Watanabe, the Koshinkai school of Shorinjiryu reflects the blending of the old (Ko) and the new (shin)

 Over the years, Shorinjiryu Australia is proud to have had many members achieve highly in their martial studies.
 Please see our Dan Grade Register to see the list of those of who have earned black belts in our organisation.
 We are proud that many have achieved highly in international competitions, such as the annual Shorinjiryu Shinzen Shiai held in New York, and various tournaments utilising the Koshiki competition system.

 We are also proud that most of our senior instructors have been long standing members of our organisation.
-Kyoshi Jim Griffin commenced training in Shorinjiryu in 1982, whilst Shihan Max Estens, Shihan Des Paroz and Shihan Lesley Griffin all commenced in 1983.
+Kyoshi Jim Griffin commenced training in Shorinjiryu in 1982, whilst Kyoshi Max Estens, Kyoshi Des Paroz and Kyoshi Lesley Griffin all commenced in 1983.
 Shihan Graeme Bowden is our longest standing member, having been a member since the inception of the organisation in 1977.